Horizon-Care/Perplexica/docs/API/SEARCH.md

     ["assistant", "I am doing well, how can I help you today?"]
   ],
+  "systemInstructions": "Focus on providing technical details about Perplexica's architecture.", "responsePrompt": "You are a technical expert.
+Answer in a concise format.
+Use context: {context}.
+Follow user instructions: {systemInstructions}.
+Current date: {date}", "retrieverPrompt": "You are an AI question rephraser.
+Rephrase the follow-up question into a standalone search query.
+Return the question inside <question> XML block.", "restrictToSites": ["example.com"],
-  "systemInstructions": "Focus on providing technical details about Perplexica's architecture.", "stream": false
+  "stream": false
 }
 ```